colonelwatch/ESP32-oled-spectrum/README.md

 Here are some goals toward expanding room for both:
 * I2S sampling, to eliminate sampling overhead
 * Newton's square root, if it helps

-At the moment, without being able to use a larger FFT without causing a low refresh rate.

 Finally, a note on the attached schematic: this was NOT designed for line-level audio.
 Rather, it is meant to amplify listening level signals for headphones or earbuds.